Colorado and Wyoming see record blizzard, historic snowfall in Denver and Cheyenne

 Upper-level winds didn’t push upslope through a deep layer until Sunday, when the storm’s back end proved to be a steady, prodigious snowmaker.

-The plus side of an intense snowstorm: drought relief
+The plus side of an intense snowstorm: Drought relief

-The arrival of moisture from the heavy snow was excellent news for a region afflicted by drought that’s been steadily intensifying across the western half of the U.S.
+The arrival of moisture from the heavy snow was excellent news for a region afflicted by drought that has been steadily intensifying across the western half of the United States.

 The storm will provide relatively little drought relief for western Colorado, including the Colorado River headwaters, but the widespread moisture east of the Divide could make a real difference, including to the winter wheat crop now in the soil.